 - Joint Statement of Experts attesting to the importance of the Resolution, and also:

 - Support letter from the Alliance for Childhood Cancer which can be included.

 - The “ASK”: “Please support and cosponsor H. Res.
 114, the DIPG Awareness Resolution. ” Any US citizen/resident may do this.
 If your family or friends are directly affected, briefly share your story.
 There are links to samples below.

 - Backing up what you do with a snail-mail letter is a good choice.
-Again, if you wish you may include our packet with your snail mail letter; simply download and print from the top of this page.
+Again, if you wish you may include our letter and support documents with your snail mail letter; simply download and print from the top of this page.

 - Use the link above to find your Representative online; every office allows you to write your Rep and email through their website.
 It’s quick, easy; take advantage!
-You may share the link for our packet to back-up your Ask.
+You may share the link for our packet to back-up your Ask–available Nov.
+6, 2019.

 - Call!
 Call the Washington Office, and if you’re really committed, please call the District Office near you; you may also walk-in your request rather than snail-mail.
 Sample phone script

 - Samples in .pdf: Concerned Citizens / Cancer families&friends Samples in .docsx: Concerned Citizens /Cancer families&friends

 How do you get help of your Representatives in Congress?
 How do you raise greater public awareness to a problem of devastation that no one wants to think about, children dying of a disease no one wants to talk about?
 Answer: USE YOUR VOICE in our democracy!

 DIPG Advocacy Group can do the work for you if you prefer—